-The Board of Directors unanimously recommends a vote $\sqrt{$ "FOR" approval, on an advisory basis, of the resolution on executive compensation.
+The Board of Directors unanimously recommends a vote $\sqrt{\ }$ "FOR" approval, on an advisory basis, of the resolution on executive compensation.

-Proposal No. 3: Approve an Amendment to our Amended and Restated Certificate of Incorporation Increasing the Number of Authorized Shares of Common Stock from 60,000,000 to 90,000,000 Shares
+Proposal No. 3: Approve an Amendment to our Amended and Restated Certificate of Incorporation to Reflect New Delaware Law Provisions Regarding Exculpation of Officers